raph-amiard/cours-ada-epita/cours.md

 # Quizz: Types

-## Quizz 1: Is there a compilation error ?
+## Quizz 1: Is there a compilation error?

 ```ada
 type My_Int is range 1 ..
 20.5;
 ```

-## Quizz 2: Is there a compilation error ?
+## Quizz 2: Is there a compilation error?

 ```ada
 type My_Int is range 1 ..
 20.0;
 ```

-## Quizz 3: Is there a compilation error ?
+## Quizz 3: Is there a compilation error?

 ```ada
 A : Integer := 5;
 type My_Int is range A ..
 20;
 ```

-## Quizz 4: Is there a compilation error ?
+## Quizz 4: Is there a compilation error?

 ```ada
 type My_Int is range 1 ..
 Integer'Last;
 ```

-## Quizz 5: Is there a compilation error ?
+## Quizz 5: Is there a compilation error?

 ```ada
 type My_Int_1 is range 1 ..
 Integer'Last;